-- a summary of the project being undertaken, including, where known, initial plans for location, layout, occupation, utilisation and accessibility to members of the public; - 2. a summary of any sensitive neighbouring built assets; - details of any aspects of the built asset considered to be sensitive; - 4. security risk assessment and mitigation documentation; - details of the security-related policies and processes for the implementation of security-related risk mitigation measures; - the policies and processes in place for identifying, and responding to, security breaches and incidents, including near misses; and - 7. the policies and processes in place for monitoring, auditing, reviewing and updating all security risk management processes.
+- a summary of the built asset's current use, including layout, occupation, utilisation and accessibility to members of the public; - 2. a summary of the project being undertaken; - 3. details of any protection measures already in place; - 4. documentation relating to: - a. the identification of any sensitive assets that will need to be removed and/or asset information that will need to be protected; - b. security risk assessment and mitigation; and - identification of information already in the public domain; - 5. where digital engineering techniques are going to be used in the public space's end of life, information security risk assessment and mitigation documentation; - 6. the security-related policies and processes for the implementation of the selected mitigation measures; - the policies and processes in place for identifying, and responding to, security breaches and incidents, including near misses; and - the policies and processes in place for monitoring, auditing, reviewing and updating security risk management processes.

-STAGE 2 - 4 SCA
+STAGE 2 AND 3 SCA